High Negative Ion Gain MMThGEM-Micromegas Detector for Directional Dark Matter Searches: Directionality with Am Alpha Particle Tracks

 where \textit{n} is the total number of points above threshold.
 By visual inspection, the algorithm performed well for track reconstruction during both perpendicular exposures.
 The result of this algorithm applied to a z-axis and y-axis exposure event can be seen overlaid in red in \autoref{fig:TLR_examples}.

 The TLR algorithm was applied to all events in the z-axis and y-axis exposures and $\theta$, the angle between the z-axis and the reconstructed track, was calculated.
 The results of which, shown in \autoref{fig:AngularSep}, display clear angular separation between events from the two orthogonal exposures.
 The z-axis events peak at $\theta$ = 0$^\circ$ while the y-axis events peak at $\theta$ = 90$^\circ$.
-This result highlights the effectiveness of the TLR algorithm for accurately determining the principle axis in 2-dimensions.
+This result highlights the effectiveness of the TLR algorithm for accurately determining the principal axis in 2-dimensions.
+Further to the reconstruction of the principal axis, the observed $\frac{dE}{dx}$ signatures of the alpha tracks in \autoref{fig:TLR_examples} are qualitatively consistent with the expected bragg peak direction.

-Furthermore, the $\frac{dE}{dx}$ signatures of the alpha tracks in \autoref{fig:TLR_examples} are consistent with simulated events.
-A SRIM (Stopping and Range of Ions in Matter) \cite{SRIM} simulation of 5.5 MeV alpha particles in 40 Torr of SF$_6$ was performed and the regions of interest for both the z-axis and y-axis exposures can be seen on the right of \autoref{fig:SRIMalpha}, highlighted in green and blue respectively.
-The intensity of the charge clusters in the z-axis exposure event increases from right to left, in the direction of the alpha particles motion.
-While the intensity of the measured charge in the y-axis exposure event decreases along the length of the track; the alpha particle is travelling from channel 0 to 31.
 This result is significant because it demonstrates that charge asymmetries, and therefore directional sense, can be resolved with this detector.